IC 4710

-IC 4710 is a galaxy in southern constellation of Pavo, roughly 34 million light-years away.
-Discovered on August 18, 1900 by astronomer DeLisle Stewart, this galaxy is composed of bright stars, with bright pockets — marking bursts of new star formation — scattered around its edges.
-It has a diameter of 36,000 light-years.
+IC 4710 is a Magellanic spiral galaxy in the southern constellation of Pavo, roughly 34 million light-years away.
+Discovered on 18 August, 1900 by astronomer DeLisle Stewart, it contains numerous major starburst regions and particularly bright, blue regions within the arm and outer edges of the galaxy.
+It has a diameter of 36,000 light-years and an apparent magnitude of 11.9.

-IC 4710 is classified as a dwarf peculiar galaxy and a magellanic spiral.
-As the name suggests, such galaxies are irregular and chaotic in appearance but may have bars and single spiral arms — they are distinctly different from larger spirals or ellipticals.
-It is thought that irregular galaxies may once have been spirals or ellipticals, but became distorted over time through external gravitational forces during interactions or mergers with other galaxies.
-Dwarf irregulars in particular are important to our overall understanding of galactic evolution, as they are thought to be similar to the first galaxies that formed in the Universe.
+Structure

+IC 4710 is classified as a dwarf peculiar galaxy and a barred Magellanic spiral.
+Its inner galactic nuclei consists of a mix of fainter red dwarf stars and younger, brighter blue giants, the latter of which makes up the majority of the star population both within the galaxy's arm and its galactic halo.

 IC 4710 lies in the southern constellation of Pavo (The Peacock), which also contains the spiral galaxy which is a Milky Way mimic, NGC 6744.